 Caldey Island (called in Welsh, Ynys Bŷr, after an early abbot) lies south of Tenby in Pembrokeshire, Wales.
 The island’s name ‘Caldey’ comes from the Viking name Keld-Eye meaning “cold island”.

 The Island is home to a small village, but is best known for its monastery.
-Caldey Island is separated from the mainland by the Caldey Sound which is 1km to 2km wide between Caldey Island Caldey_Logoand the coast of Pembrokeshire.
+Caldey Island is separated from the mainland by the Caldey Sound which is 1km to 2km wide between Caldey Island and the coast of Pembrokeshire.
 A ferry service from Tenby crosses the sound during spring and summer.

 Limestone was quarried here in the 19th century and taken to local lime kilns, some even going as far afield as the Annery kiln on the Torridge in North Devon.